 Our doula caregiver directories are designed to help you find the support you need.
 Below you'll find listings of Birth, Postpartum and End-of-Life Doulas who have trained with Lifespan Doulas.

 Some doulas choose to become certified and some families prefer to hire certified doulas.
 Regardless, certification is not required for any type of doula by any state or federal agency.
-Exceptions may include Oregon and Minnesota which have passed legislation licensing birth doulas (as well as New York where legislation is pending).
+Exceptions may include Oregon and Minnesota which have passed legislation licensing birth doulas.
+Legislation efforts are underway in other states as well at this time.

 Whether it is necessary that the doula be certified is up to each family to decide.
 In many cases, good word of mouth about someone’s services can trump certification status.
 Certification simply means that the doula has completed a formal process offered through a training organization.
 At last count, there were 83 different birth/postpartum doula certification agencies worldwide and perhaps a dozen end-of-life credentialing organizations.
 DONA International is known for setting industry standards and is the oldest, largest and most prestigious professional birth/postpartum doula organization in the world.
 The certification offered by Lifespan Doulas for end-of-life doulas is based on the DONA model.